LethalCompanyCommunity/ModdingWiki/docs/user-guide/installation/installing-r2modman.md

 ![BepInEx Folder](../docs/files/r2modman-install/bepinexfolder.png)

-!> If there is no `CustomSongs` folder inside your `BepInEx` folder, **run the game once by click Start Modded**.
+!> If there is no `CustomSongs` folder inside your `BepInEx` folder, **run the game once by clicking Start Modded**.
 If that doesn't generate the folder, you may make it yourself.

 From there, follow the steps outlined in the [Installing Songs](installing-songs) guide.